 3. Cleaner – Most used pieces of furniture I have encountered had some form of dirt and grime.
 My go-to cleaner is simply a mixture of water and vinegar.
 Mix equal parts of vinegar and water in a spray bottle, and your good to go!
 I used to use TSP, but vinegar and water work just as well and cost less.

 4. Wood Filler – Used furniture always has some dings or chips in the wood, so a good wood filler is a must.
-I use Elmer’s Carpenter Natural Wood Filler (here) if I am painting the piece.
+I use Elmer’s Carpenter Natural Wood Filler if I am painting the piece.
 If I am staining, I try not to use too much filler because quite frankly, there is no filler that stains very well.
-Both products are easy to use by applying with a paint scrapper.
+Both products are easy to use by applying with a paint scraper.

 7. Respirator or Mask – This is very important when sanding or using oil-based topcoats.
 Always protect yourself.
 Older pieces can have lead paint and it’s hard to determine if they do or not.
 Wearing a mask will protect you.

 9. Disposable Gloves – Gloves are important especially when staining.
 I do wear them when I paint as well because I paint inside my shop which is in my home.
 If I do not use gloves, my hands would be covered in paint and so would everything else I touch!
-(Note: Make sure that if you are allergic to latex, you choose a glove that is latex free like the ones in the photo.)
+(Note: Make sure that if you are allergic to latex, you choose a glove that is latex-free like the ones in the photo.)

 10. Paper cups or plastic containers – These are important to use to pour your paint in before you begin a job.
 This will keep you from contaminating your entire paint container.
-Paper cups are also wider at the top which makes dipping your paintbrush in easier and quicker.
+Paper cups and plastic containers are also wider at the top which makes dipping your paintbrush in easier and quicker.
 I have saved our Chinese plastic containers that the soup comes in and these work very well!